Students on Higher Education Advanced Courses

 Can I get help to cover additional costs as a result of my disability?

-Should a student require help with any additional costs incurred as a result of a disability, learning difficulty or additional learning requirements, they are encouraged to contact the Learning Development Centre at Student Services.
+Should a student require help with any additional costs incurred as a result of a disability, learning difficulty or additional learning requirements, they are encouraged to contact the Learning Development Centre via the Student Advice Centre.

-If you would like to talk about funding, and what you may or not be eligible to receive, our Student Services team will be happy to help.
+If you would like to talk about funding, and what you may or not be eligible to receive, our Information & Advice teams will be happy to help.

 Telephone: 01224 612284